sriramcu/yolov3_traffic_violations/README.md

 2. [qqwweee/keras-yolo3](https://github.com/qqwweee/keras-yolo3)
 3. [marcbelmont/deep-license-plate-recognition](https://github.com/marcbelmont/deep-license-plate-recognition)

 Each of the above repos have been modified to suit my application and can be found in their respective directories with the original README and LICENSE.
-Since the first repo  is licensed under GPL, this repo will also be licensed under GPL.
-Refer to
+Since the first repo  is licensed under GPL v3.0, this repo will also be licensed under GPL v3.0.
+Refer to [LICENSE](https://github.com/sriramcu/yolov3_traffic_violation_tracking/blob/master/LICENSE) file for details.

 ## Setup
 Follow these instructions: